QingyangKong/knowledge-dump/shell/basics.md

 Usually `source` is used to load environment vars before executing the a shell. dot has a better compatibility than `source`.

 #### 3. get the path of current path
-use command `dirname` to get the directory name of the file and then use cd and pwd to get the current directory path.
+3.1 get the current directory path: use command `dirname` to get the directory name of the file and then use cd and pwd to get the current directory path.
 ```
 sbin="`dirname "$0"`"
 sbin="`cd "$sbin"; pwd`"